araujore/araujore.github.io/README.md

 </script>
 ```

-## 🖼️ Adding Images
+Adding images

-All images are in the `/images/` directory.
+Yes, you need to upload images to GitHub.
+All images should be in the /images/ directory.

 To add new images:

-1. Upload image to `/images/` folder
+1. Upload image to /images/ folder in your GitHub repository
 2. Reference in HTML:
 ```html
 <div class="hero-image">